 This class has no prerequisites.

-IDS.330 will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by R. de Neufville.
+IDS.330 will be offered this semester (Spring 2018).
+It is instructed by R. de Neufville.

 Lecture occurs 9:30 AM to 11:00 AM on Tuesdays and Thursdays in 1-390.